rogerjdeangelis/utl_speeding_up_a_moderate_size_interveave_of_tables/README.md

     If the numeric key is not badly skewed, then do the following when segmenting the 280 million.
     You do need some information about the skew of the numeric key, maybe use a previous run;
-    If skewed and you need to know the distribution amybe from a previous run you can cut appropreately.
+    If skewed and you need to know the distribution amybe from a previous run you can cut wisely.
     This is what teradata does.

     I suspect the problem centers around the 280 million csv.